 Cox Homelife’s emphasis is home automation.
 The suite includes a touch screen control panel, smart thermostat, smart outlet, smart lock, and smart LED lightbulb.

 From the Cox Homelife portal or app, you can control all the smart devices in your home.
-You can even take a tourbefore you buy to see how the system works.
 From the Cox Homelife portal, you can control your smart home devices, change settings, and set automations based on activity.
 So you can do things like keep the lights on for your pets when you leave, control the thermostat at night, and record clips from the camera when a sensor picks up movement.

 Cox Professional Installation